AlphaSmart: AlphaSmart Pro

 In February 1995, the AlphaSmart Pro was launched.
-This looked almost identical to the original but had a PS/2 port as well as an ADB port, making it compatible with both Windows PCs, as well as the Apple IIGS and Macintoshes.
-Second, the Pro had a "find" feature to search stored text.
-Third, the AlphaSmart Pro was able to receive text from a computer through "Get Utility" software installed on a Mac or Windows PC.
-Lastly, it included a password feature for securing content.
-The Pro model was able to store up to 64 pages of text (128,000 bytes), holding 16 pages in the first file, 8 pages in files two through five, 6 in files six & seven, and 4 pages on file number eight.
+This looked almost identical to the original but had a PS/2 port as well as an ADB port, making it compatible with both Windows PCs and Apple IIGS and Macintoshes.
+It was able to receive text from a computer through "Get Utility" software installed on a Mac or Windows PC, and was able to store up to 64 pages of text (128,000 bytes), holding 16 pages in the first file, 8 pages in files two through five, 6 in files six and seven, and 4 pages in file number eight.
 The original rechargeable NiCad battery pack could also be used in the Pro model.

 AlphaSmart 2000

 In October 1997, AlphaSmart introduced the third generation of the AlphaSmart family, the AlphaSmart 2000.
 Along with a more ergonomic design, the case of the AlphaSmart 2000 was curvy and blue.
 New features added were spell-checking, direct printing (allowing a user to plug into a printer directly, bypassing a computer), auto-off power save, and a keyboarding timer.
 A year later, the company added infrared capability to the 2000, enabling users to transfer text to a computer or another AlphaSmart without a cable.
-This model needed 3 AA batteries, but could still use the original rechargeable NiCd battery pack.
+This model needed 3 AA batteries, but could still use the original rechargeable NiCad battery pack.
 Like the AlphaSmart Pro, it had a 128 kB memory.

 AlphaSmart 3000

 In January 2000, the AlphaSmart 3000 was released.
 The 3000 used the same chassis as the AlphaSmart 2000, but it was now encased in translucent bondi-blue plastic, matching Apple Computer's first generation iMac.
 This was meant to be a visual indication that the AlphaSmart 3000 was a USB native device, as many other USB devices were patterned using the iMac's design in the same way.

 Designers removed the ADB and PS/2 ports, replacing them with a USB port and a mini-DIN-8 serial port.
 Also new was the SmartApplet architecture that was capable of extending the simple functionality of an AlphaSmart with the inclusion of SmartApplets—miniature software applications that extend the AlphaSmart's functionality to give it features beyond basic word processing.
 For example, it included a simple 5-function calculator.
 Additionally, the battery life and memory were increased (although it still ran on 3 AA batteries), and cut/copy/paste functions were introduced.
-The original rechargeable NiCd battery pack was not compatible with this model.
-Instead, it used a new optional nickel metal hydride battery (NiMH) pack that lasted longer and eliminated the memory effect of NiCd batteries.
+The original rechargeable NiCad battery pack was not compatible with this model.
+Instead, it used a new optional nickel metal hydride battery (NiMH) pack that lasted longer and eliminated the memory effect of NiCad batteries.
 The AlphaSmart 3000 had the customary 8 files, each with a capacity of 12.5 pages (about 25 kilobytes), for a total of 100 pages altogether.

 AlphaSmart announced the discontinuation of the AlphaSmart on April 30, 2006.